storj/docs/app/(docs)/dcs/pricing/page.md

 - **New Projects** created on or after November 1, 2025 will be charged using the new model (Tiered Pricing).

-## Choose a Pricing Model or Storj Product Below to Learn More
+## Choose a Pricing Model or a Storj Product Below to Learn More

 {% quick-links %}